iotdomain/iotdomain-standard/iotconnect-standard.md

 Where supported, discovery messages are published with retainment.
 When connection to the message bus was lost and is re-established, the discovery messsages are re-published in case the retainment cache was cleared.

-On message busses without retainment and without a central directory, discovery messages are re-published periodically.
+When retainment is not available on the message bus, a discovery service can be used for the zone that republishes discovery messages when a request message is received on its input.
+When subscribers connect to the message bus they send the discovery service a request.
+The discovery service republishes the discovery messages it received within the last 24 hours, within 1 minute after receiving discovery requests.
+This is a very simple service that simply republishes what it received.
+The 1 minute period is intended to prevent a message storm when multiple publishers connect to the bus at the same time.

+In all cases discovery messages are re-published periodically to indicate the publisher is still alive and its nodes are available.
 The default interval is once a day but can be changed through publisher configuration.
-Subscribers must do their own caching of discovery information in case they disconnect.
-The downside of this approach is that it can take up to a day to discover new publishers.
+Without retainment this is best combined with a discovery service.

 ## Discover Nodes

 Node discovery messages contain a detailed description of the node.
-It does not contain information on inputs and outputs as these are published separately to allow bridges to bridge only specified inputs or outputs.
+It does not contain information on inputs and outputs as these are published separately.
+This reduces the amount of traffic for simple consumers that only subscribe to certain types of inputs or outputs.

 Node discovery address: